Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Shapley-PC

+This highlights that the conservativeness of CPC and MPC can be a desirable trait, preventing false positives when orienting v-structures.
+Their stricter decision rules, which require consistency across multiple conditioning sets, act as safeguards in cases where tests are unreliable.
+However, their reliance on the consistency across tests can hinder the discovery of plausible v-structures, while Shapley-PC allows a more nuanced assessment based on the tests' strength. \end{continueexample}

+Having showcased how each decision rule has got merits and disadvantages, we next integrate our Shapley-based rule into the PC-Stable algorithm, analyse the theoretical guarantees of the resulting Shapley-PC algorithm, and test its empirical performance.

+\paragraph{The Shapley-PC algorithm} We now give our end-to-end CSL algorithm, integrating our novel Shapley-based orientation rule.
+Our proposed \emph{Shapley-PC algorithm} employs our novel decision rule as sketched in Alg.~\ref{alg:v_structures_shap}.
+The first step is the adjacency search that outputs a skeleton $\SKEL$, input of our decision rule in Step 2.
+Here, we start from a complete graph (line 1) and remove edges until no more independencies are found (lines 2-7).\footnote{Note that, for lack of space, Step 1 is presented in a simplified version: in the full version~\citep{colombo2014order}, the size of the conditioning set progressively increases, for efficiency.}

+In Step 2, we calculate SIVs for all candidate colliders in UTs within the skeleton $X_i-X_j-X_k\in \SKEL$ (line 8).
+While the number of tests in this step is the same as in CPC, MPC, and PC-Max, we obtain more granular information and analyze it using SIVs.
+Our decision rule (lines 9-12) is to declare $X_j$ a collider if it has a negative contribution to the observed significance level for $X_i,X_k$.
+We apply two additional conditions: as in PC-Max, we avoid bi-directed edges by checking existing orientations; additionally, following~\citep{Tsagris2018variation}, we check for acyclicity before making the orientation.
+If a bi-directed edge or a cycle is introduced, the UT is not oriented.

+Finally, in Step 3 (line 14), groups of three and four adjacent variables are analysed and as many undirected edges as possible are oriented, using the rules from \citep{Meek1995Orient}.

+Compared to our reference versions of the PC algorithm in the literature, our proposed Shapley-PC also focuses on Step 2.
+Differently from CPC~\citep{ramsey2006CPC} and MPC~\citep{colombo2014order}, we use a continuous characterisation of the degree of independence rather than a dichotomous (in)dependence relation.
+Additionally, we add checks for cycles and bi-directed edges that avoid creating invalid DAGs.
+PC-Max \citep{ramsey2016improving} also uses $p$-values to decide about colliders and checks for bi-directed edges.
+However, PC-Max rule is over-reliant on the test with maximum $p$-value which makes it more prone to mistakes than our proposed method.

-SIVs have some useful properties that help maintaining the soundness of the original PC-algorithm given perfect conditional independence information.
-In order to prove soundness, we encode the concept of perfect conditional information into a \emph{perfect CIT}: a test that is able to extract perfect conditional independence information from data. \begin{definition} A perfect CIT I is defined as:
+\paragraph{Theoretical Guarantees} Having incorporated our SIVs into the PC algorithm, we now prove that Shapley-PC retains the theoretical guarantees of the original PC: soundness, completeness~\citep{spirtes2000causation} and high-dimensional consistency~\citep{kalisch2007estimating}.
+In order to prove soundness and completeness of Shapley-PC, we need a quantitative representation of perfect independence information.
+We define the concept of perfect conditional independence test, or \emph{perfect CIT}: a test that is able to extract perfect conditional independence information from data. \begin{definition} For any $X_i, X_j \in \nodeSet$ and $\condSet \subseteq \nodeSet \setminus \{X_i, X_j\}$, a \emph{perfect} CIT is defined as:

+\end{definition} We can then show the consistent behaviour of SIVs for evaluating if UTs should be oriented as v-structures (all proofs are in Appendix \ref{sec:proofs}).